billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 #### The target is a list entry

-This example uses the target node '/example-social:members/member=alice' in the intended datastore.
+This example uses the target node '/example-social:members/member=alice' in the &lt;intended&gt; datastore.

 The target node is a specific list entry/element node, not the YANG "list" node.